instincthub/faq/README.md

-# FAQ Custom Page
+# Frequently Asked Custom Page

-*Creating a simple modern FAQ page with HTML, CSS and JavaScript.*
+*Creating a simple modern FAQ page with HTML, CSS and JavaScript.
+What makes the page unique is its dynamic logic with Javascript, you don't need to include additional IDs or classes to the HTML tags when adding more FAQ lists.*

+*To generate more FAQs, all you need to do is duplicate the `<div class="faq">...</div>` tag; replace the `h2` and `p` tags with your new contents and you're done!*

 ## HTML
 * Used the `main` tag to rap the FAQ container